AArnott/StaticPGO_Example/README.md

 }
 ```
 * Some optimizations such as Loop Clonning, Inline Casts, etc. aren't applied in cold blocks
 * Guided AOT: We can prejit only the code that was executed during the test run.
 It should noticeably reduce binary size of R2R'd images as the cold methods won't be prejitted at all.
+For that, you need to pass `--partial` flag to crossgen2 along with the actual MIBC data.

 ## Prerequisites ###